datacommonsorg/data/docs/mcf_format.md

 ### Template MCF

-Template MCF is an intermediary MCF that we use for mapping datasets to instance MCF.
+Template MCF, or tMCF, is an intermediary MCF that we use for mapping datasets to instance MCF.
 Template MCF does not get ingested into the Data Commons graph.
+Template MCFs references data in a paired .csv and together will be used to generate a MCF that can be ingested into the graph.

-For example, if we had a dataset `SomeDataset` with columns:
+For example, if we had a dataset `SomeDataset` stored as a .csv with columns:

 `ResponseOption_Identifier, ResponseOption_Text, ResponseOption_Dcid,
 ResponseOption_Name, SurveyItem_Dcid`